Skip to content

 • Skips if any open sdd/ implementation pull request rolls up to this tracker (a layer is already in flight on the pull-request side of the cascade).

-• Walks the tracker's sub-issue tree (tracker → Unit → task), counts open tasks whose every blocked by #<N> dependency is closed.
+• Walks the tracker's sub-issue tree (tracker → Unit → task), counts open tasks whose every blocked by #<N> dependency is closed, and flags any deps-closed open task that already carries sdd:ready or sdd:in-progress but has no open sdd/ PR as stranded.

-• If at least one task is ready, posts one comment whose body begins with /dispatch and carries an sdd-monitor: audit line.
+• If at least one task is stranded, runs the stranded-task recovery tier (below).
+Otherwise, if at least one task is ready, posts one comment whose body begins with /dispatch and carries an sdd-monitor: audit line.
 The dispatch wrapper picks up the /dispatch and fans out to the ready set.

 The audit comment looks like this: